Do you avoid all work-related social interactions but hope to find ideal jobs for introverts?

-Sure, there are many jobs for introverts.
+There are many jobs for introverts that let you work alone and pay well.
 They might not be your “traditional” jobs, but there are many options if you want to work alone, like blogging or freelance writing.

-Though there are many jobs available for introverts if you are just starting, stay away from customer-facing roles like customer rep or customer champion, etc. You can look for work as a chat agent, where most of the work gets done online.
+Though there are many jobs suitable for introverts, if you are just starting, stay away from customer-facing roles like customer rep or customer champion, etc. You can look for work as a chat agent, where most of the work gets done online.
 Always read the job description carefully to see if it mentions being on the phone or communicating with clients.

 Jobs that let you to work around your schedule with minimal networking can be ideal for you like search engine evaluation.

 Blogging can be a great choice if you love working by yourself with minimal human interaction.
 I say minimal because you will be connecting with your readers, which could be over email or social media.
 Blogging is a top choice for introverts to make money online because it’s an online business where you are your own boss.